Chapter 15 BWV 99 Was Gott tut, das ist wohlgetan

-So Bach begins and ends the first half of the cycle with major key fantasias (Cs 20 and 116) but clearly he is seen to lean more towards the major modes only when the canon is well established.
+We may note that Bach begins and ends the block of forty chorale cantatas with major key fantasias (Cs 20 and 1) but clearly he is seen to lean more towards the major modes only when the canon is well established.
 Of the last twelve works comprising the church year, eight are major (Cs 99, 8, 130, 96, 180, 115, 139, and 116) and only four are minor (Cs 114, 5, 38 and 26).
 This is a complete reversal of his initial tonal policy since of the first thirteen fantasias of the cycle (Cs 20-78) only two (Cs 20 and 94) are major.
-Clearly this imbues the first two quarters with substantially different characters.
+Clearly this imbues the first two quarters with rather different characters.

 Nevertheless, it is illuminating to note the degree of expressive variety Bach achieves by using major modes, ranging from the quiet, personal introspection of C 8 to the spirited effervescence of Cs 94 and 99.
 Of these last two cantatas, the former would seem, in many ways, to have been a practice run for the latter.

 In both works, Bach’s excellent flautist is the instrumental star.
 Here he makes his appearance as soloist in three movements (first, third and fifth) exhibiting a high degree of virtuosity.
 The opening chorus is a flute concerto in all but name and inevitably leads one to speculate whether it may have been adapted from a lost work, possibly one of the missing violin concerti.
 There is, however, apart from some internal structural detail, no external evidence to support this contention.
 The fact that Bach seems to have borrowed nothing from earlier works for the block of forty fantasia cantatas of this cycle would indicate that it was newly composed.
 Additionally, some critics have suggested links tying the opening string melody to the first chorale phrase and thus binding them as an entity, but it must be said that these are rather tenuous.

 Not that any of this really matters.
 Whatever its ancestry, this fantasia is a splendidly joyous piece, lifting and engaging the human spirit.